 Scroll down to read my original blog post on why I had to boycott SeaWorld…

-This has not been a quick decision.
-In fact it’s probably taken way too long…
+This has not been a quick decision for me.
+In fact it’s probably taken me way too long to make this stand…

 I have visited SeaWorld in California and in Orlando dating back to the 1980s, and I have had fun.
 I have loved watching their amazing Orcas leap into the air and plummet down in their huge pool at the daily Shamu show.
 I have laughed and taken photos alongside all the other fans as the whales ripped around the pool at speed deliberately crashing their tails down to ensure the maximum amount of water is heaved over the side onto spectators in plastic rain coats.